-In December 2019, five Equity and Inclusion Team members began an 18-month NeighborWorks training focused on Race, Equity, Diversity, and Inclusion (REDI).
-Facilitated by the Portland-based Center for Equity and Inclusion, the first convening sparked a deeper awareness of the severity of racial inequities and disparities within the United States and led to the whole team prioritizing equity.
+In December 2019, five CHP staff members began an 18-month NeighborWorks training focused on Race, Equity, Diversity, and Inclusion (REDI).
+Facilitated by the Portland-based Center for Equity and Inclusion, the first convening sparked a deeper awareness of the severity of racial inequities and disparities within the United States and led to the Equity and Inclusion Team prioritizing equity.

 In February 2020, CHP held a Leaders of Choice Meeting in Charlottesville, where CHP supervisors participated in training and workshops focused on employee retention and inclusion practices.